Ann-Anahit/CreativeFails/README.md

 - A favicon.<br>
 ![Creative-Fails favicon](documentation/images/favicon.png)

 - A navigation bar with clickable logo will take the user to the home page and the menu with sign up button highlighted to facilitate the user experience.
-If the user can scroll down, the navigation bar will be fixed at the top of the screen for easy access.
 There is a top bar on top of the navigation bar with the login navigation source.
 ![Creative-Fails navbar](documentation/images/navbar.png)

 - A footer with social media icons that lead to external pages and to my github page in case you click my name.